gustavooliveira2507/llama3_ai_agent/README.md

 # llama3_ai_agent
-application made in python that uses langchain and groq to communicate with llama 3 and execute tasks through Rag model
+Application made in python that uses langchain and groq to communicate with llama 3 and execute tasks through Rag model You need to obtain a token from Groq through the website: https://console.groq.com/